 - Optimal order quantity & stock on hand

 - Sustainable maximum value contribution of the supply chain

 - Information advantages in speed, scope, & significance

 - Efficiency through automation, data integration & process simplification

 - Rapid response: candidates within 48h

-- Matching of requirements and assessment of suitability using procurement experts
+- Matching of requirements and assessment of suitability using logistics experts

 - From dispatcher to logistics manager